-In each track, participants will take three or four courses and will develop close relationships with faculty, staff, and other FLI students.
+In each track, participants will take four courses and will develop close relationships with faculty, staff, and other FLI students.

 Each Summer Bridge student benefits also benefits from the following resources:

-- The Enhanced Advising Program, which matches individual participants with faculty members who will meet with them at least once a month during their first year to provide academic, intellectual, and personal guidance.
+- The Enhanced Advising Program matches you with a faculty member who will meet with you every two to three weeks throughout your first year to get to know you and to provide academic, intellectual, and personal guidance.